GoodnessJames/alx-low_level_programming/0x08-recursion/README.md

 - s2 can contain the special character *.
 - If the strings can be considered identical, the function returns 1.
 - Otherwise, the function returns 0.

+## Conclusion
+While recursion offers an elegant solution in some cases, it is not always the most efficient approach.
+It is important to exercise caution when using recursion to avoid potential pitfalls such as infinite recursion, where the base case is not properly defined or reached, which can lead to program crashes or excessive memory usage.

+This project helped me to understand how essential it is to carefully design a recursive function, ensuring that they have well-defined termination conditions and handle correct edge cases in order to avoid infinite recursion and excessive memory usage.